 Carraig Ridge Fireplace

-The Carraig Ridge Fireplace amplifies the conventional fire pit to create an inhabitable fireplace that functions as the hearth to the lake and surrounding hills.
-It is simultaneously a monumental landmark and destination, a beacon hovering above the lake, and very much a part of the site.
+The Carraig Ridge Fireplace is a folly, a communal pavilion that is part of a 650-acre development of 44 contemporary rural retreats, located approximately 80 km west of Calgary in the foothills of the Rocky Mountains.
+The project amplifies the conventional fire pit to create an inhabitable fireplace that can be used as a gathering spot throughout the year, functioning as the hearth to the adjacent Lake Anna and surrounding hills.
+It is both a landmark and destination, a glowing beacon hovering above the shore.

 Photography by Brett Bilon, Dan Kingston and Bent Rene Synnevag.